WRITING FROM THE FERAL IN-BETWEEN

 Soul injuries and instinct?

-I distinguish “soul injuries” from simple identity loss, especially in those whose instincts have been so injured they forget how to move from their own knowing.
+She distinguishes “soul injuries” from simple identity loss, especially in those whose instincts have been so injured that they forget how to move from their own knowing.
 A core thread in my work is remembering and retraining instinct, so you move with clarity and self‑trust instead of chasing external approval or over‑explaining yourself.

 Resilience, rage, and precision?

-Resilience, for me, isn’t just coping.
+Resilience, for her, isn’t just coping.
 It’s a tenacious, sometimes rage‑fueled ability to rebuild after devastation without skipping over grief’s intelligence.
-I care a lot about precision in how we move through transition—integrating what’s actually real, not hoarding frameworks, and respecting our own depth.
+She cares a lot about precision in how we move through transition—integrating what’s actually real, not hoarding frameworks, and respecting our own depth.

 Feminine leadership and reciprocity?

-I keep circling back to feminine leadership that refuses hustle and hierarchy and leans into instinct, sustainability, and reciprocity.
-Rebuilding Roots and Earth Diaries both carry this: personal healing, Earth‑relationship, and shared support ecosystems are all roots of the same tree.
+She keeps circling back to feminine leadership that refuses hustle and hierarchy and leans into instinct, sustainability, and reciprocity.
+Rebuilding Roots and Earth Diaries both carry personal healing, Earth‑relationship, and shared support ecosystems, which are all roots of the same tree.

-“Both, Not Half: Why Women Must Never Be Forced to Choose Between Motherhood and Creative Life” – I argue that mothers are whole beings whose creative work and parenting have to coexist, challenging the split between “good mother” and fulfilled creator.
+“Both, Not Half: Why Women Must Never Be Forced to Choose Between Motherhood and Creative Life” – She argues that mothers are whole beings whose creative work and parenting have to coexist, challenging the split between “good mother” and fulfilled creator.

 Essays Closely Related to Parenting and Feminine Initiation Rites?